Nikonos: Third generation autofocus SLR

 The 1992 Nikonos RS introduced an entirely new concept.
 Unlike its predecessors, the RS was a complete amphibious single lens reflex camera, with auto-focus, waterproof to 100 m and its own set of unique lenses that also utilized water-contact optics.
 They are, a 50mm f/2.8 macro, 28mm wide, 13mm fisheye, and the world's first underwater zoom lens, a 20-35mm.
 The body features considerable automation, with a built-in motor drive for film advance and rewinding, an autofocus system with multiple modes, DX film speed detection, and an aperture-priority autoexposure mode.
 It is equipped with a high-eyepoint "action" finder, with an eye relief of 60 mm, allowing the user to wear a typical underwater mask.

 Previous Nikonos models used lens-mounted knobs for aperture and focus; these controls were moved to the top deck and front grip of the Nikonos RS, respectively.

 The RS represented the pinnacle of Nikon's commitment to underwater imaging, and generated significant interest at the time.
 Although groundbreaking in many ways, it was also very expensive, putting it out of reach of all but the most dedicated (or best funded) underwater photographers.
 According to Brian Long, the RS was a development of Japan's bubble economy of the late 80s, which saw a number of cost-no-object consumer products and automobiles produced.
+The potential market was further limited by export controls placed on the camera; the potential for using it in underwater espionage was seen as enough to justify treating it as a strategic product.

 Unfortunately, early versions also had a tendency to flood if not maintained perfectly.
 Flooding was attributed to many factors, one of which was the change to orange-colored silicone o-rings that could swell and fail if third-party silicone grease was applied instead of the Nikonos grease that was petroleum-based.
 Non-Nikon (third party) silicone grease was commonly used without problems on black Nikonos o-rings by underwater photographers for several decades.
 Nikon replaced all these floods at first, but in the end, it clearly became not worth the trouble.
 The RS was quietly discontinued about 5 years later, and no subsequent models were ever designed or manufactured.